 Plant and Equipment, and Software

-The Asset Management Committee oversees the Library’s strategic asset management plan and coordinates operational asset acquisition programs.
-It also develops and monitors a four-year forward asset acquisition program for strategic planning purposes and an asset disposal program for items reaching the end of their working life.
-Major asset acquisitions in 2011–12 included the purchase of IT equipment and infrastructure, shelving and equipment and showcases for the Treasures Gallery.
+The Asset Management Committee oversees the Library’s Strategic Asset Management Plan, and coordinates operational asset acquisition programs.
+It also develops and monitors a four-year forward asset acquisition program for strategic planning purposes, and an asset disposal program for items reaching the end of their working life.
+Major asset acquisitions in 2012–13 included the purchase of information technology (IT) equipment and infrastructure, shelving and microform readers.

 Land and Buildings

-A Strategic Building Master Plan ensures that building works are consistent with the long-term strategic direction of the Library and underpins Library facility planning and budgeting.
-The plan was reviewed this year to ensure it adequately reflects the Library’s future strategic directions.
+The Strategic Building Master Plan ensures that building works are consistent with the long-term direction of the Library and underpins Library facility planning and budgeting.
+The plan was reviewed during 2011–12.

-In 2011–12, a number of significant capital expenditure building projects were undertaken, including:
+In 2012–13, a range of capital expenditure building projects were undertaken, including:

 Heritage Management Strategy

-The Library is listed on the Commonwealth Heritage List (2004) and is committed to the conservation of the Commonwealth heritage values of the main building.
-This includes undertaking consultation with recognised heritage specialists prior to undertaking building works in heritage-sensitive areas.
-In 2011–12, successful projects following consultation included the redesign of the Bookshop and the construction of the Treasures and Exhibition galleries and the new entrance to the Main Reading Room.
+The Library is included on the Commonwealth Heritage List and is committed to the conservation of the heritage values of the main building in Parkes.
+This includes consulting with recognised specialists before undertaking building works in sensitive areas.
+In 2012–13, the Library consulted as required on planning for the Reading Room Integration project in addition to a number of lighting projects and office fit-outs.

-In compliance with the Environment Protection and Biodiversity Conservation Act 1999, the Library’s Conservation Management Plan has been reviewed and will undergo a public consultation process in preparation for submission in the second half of 2012 to the Minister for Sustainability, Environment, Water, Population and Communities and to the Australian Heritage Council.
+In compliance with the Environment Protection and Biodiversity Conservation Act 1999, the Library’s draft Conservation Management Plan underwent a public consultation process, after which it was submitted to the Minister for Sustainability, Environment, Water, Population and Communities and to the Australian Heritage Council.
 The plan was approved by the Australian Heritage Council at its March 2013 meeting, and by the Minister in June 2013.

 Security and Business Continuity

 The Library’s Emergency Planning Committee oversees all aspects of protective security and business continuity planning.
-It comprises senior staff with responsibility for corporate communications and the security of staff, the collection, buildings and other assets.
+This committee comprises senior staff with responsibility for relevant areas, including corporate communications, and the security of staff, the collection, buildings and other assets.

-The Library has almost completed an update of security procedures for the additional requirements of the recent Commonwealth Protective Security Policy Framework that may apply to the Library.
+During 2012–13, the Library completed an update of security procedures, mindful of the additional requirements of the recent Australian Government Protective Security Policy Framework that may apply to the Library.

 Energy Consumption and Environmental Management

-In 2011–12, the Library has undertaken a number of initiatives which are expected to result in better waste management, energy savings and a reduction in the carbon footprint, including:
+During 2012–13, the Library undertook a number of initiatives aimed at achieving better waste management, energy savings and a reduction in the carbon footprint.
+These initiatives included:

-- working towards accreditation with the ACTSmart Office program, a best-practice program on managing waste for organisations in the ACT
+- achieving accreditation with the ACTSmart Office Recycling program, a best-practice program on managing waste

-The Library maintained a focus on cost-effective contract management and procurement practices that are consistent with the Commonwealth Procurement Guidelines and supplemented by the Library’s guidelines.
-The Library utilised the Australian National Audit Office’s Better Practice Guide: Developing and Managing Contracts (February 2012) to assess and update its processes and for guidance.
-Procurement and contract templates were reviewed to ensure they continue to meet government good practice and are simple and straightforward to use.
-The revised templates took particular heed of the new WHS legislative responsibilities.
+The Library maintained a focus on cost-effective contract management and procurement practices consistent with Commonwealth Procurement Rules.
+Procurement and contract templates were reviewed, to ensure they continue to meet Government good practice and are simple and straightforward to use.

 Community Heritage Grants

-The Library awarded 82 grants of up to $15,000 each to assist community organisations to preserve and manage nationally significant cultural heritage collections.
-Financial support and assistance for this grants program were received from the Department of Regional Australia, Local Government, Arts and Sport Office for the Arts, the National Archives of Australia, the National Film and Sound Archive and the National Museum of Australia.
+The Library awarded 78 grants of up to $15,000 to assist community organisations to preserve and manage nationally significant cultural heritage collections.
+Financial support and assistance for this grants program were received from the Department of Regional Australia, Local Government, Arts and Sport; the National Archives of Australia; the National Film and Sound Archive; and the National Museum of Australia.

 Harold White Fellowships

-The Library funded seven fellowships for established writers and researchers to spend up to six months at the Library researching collection material in their areas ofexpertise.
-Fellowships were awarded to Associate Professor Chi-Kong Lai, Professor Jim Davidson, Dr Lyn Gallacher, Dr Luke Keogh, Dr Anthony Lawrence, Professor Satendra Nandan and Dr Tim Sherratt.
-Honorary Fellowships were awarded to Dr Andrew Selth, Dr Mary Eagle and Professor Craig Reynolds.
+The Library funded seven fellowships for established scholars and writers to spend up to six months at the Library researching collection material.
+Fellowships were awarded to Dr Christine Cheater, Professor Neville Kirk, Dr Gwenda Tavan, Dr Jan Tent and Ms Alana Valentine.
+Honorary Fellowships were awarded to Dr Kent Fedorowich and Professor James Cotton.

-Awarded to established scholars and writers to spend up to six months at the Library researching Japanese collection material, the fellowships are funded through the Harold S. Williams Trust.
-One fellowship was awarded to Dr Gary Hickey.
+Awarded to established scholars and writers to spend up to six months at the Library researching Japanese collection material, these fellowships are funded through the Harold S. Williams Trust.
+One fellowship was awarded to Dr Chiaki Ajioka.

 Japan Study Grants

-Funded through the Harold S. Williams Trust, these grants support scholars in Japanese studies who live outside Canberra to undertake research in the Library’s Japanese and western languages collections for up to four weeks.
-Grants were awarded to Ms Kumiko Kawashima, Dr Chiaki Ajioka and Dr Miyume Tanji.
+Also funded through the Harold S. Williams Trust, these grants support scholars in Japanese studies who live outside Canberra to research at the Library for up to four weeks.
+Grants were awarded to Dr Victoria Eaves-Young, Ms Machiko Ishikawa, Dr Emiko Okayama and Ms Kirsti Rawstron.

 National Folk Fellowship

-With assistance from the National Folk Festival, the Library funded a four-week residency for Ms Emma Nixon and Mr Chris Stone to research original source material and to prepare a festival performance.
+With support from the National Folk Festival, the Library funded a four-week residency for Ms Catherine Ovenden to research original source material in the collection and prepare a Festival performance.

 Norman McCann Summer Scholarships

-Funded by Mrs Pat McCann, the Library awarded three scholarships of six weeks to young Australian postgraduate students Ms Michelle De Stefani, Ms Alexandra Dellios and Mr Jon Piccini to undertake research on topics in Australian history or literature.
-Due to the generosity of an anonymous donor, the Library was able to offer an additional scholarship, which was awarded to Ms Fiona Scotney.
+Funded by Mrs Pat McCann, the Library awarded three scholarships of six weeks to young Australian postgraduate students Mr Steven Anderson, Ms Laura Rademaker and Ms Tillie Stephens to research topics in Australian history or literature.

 Seymour Summer Scholarship

-Funded by Dr John and Mrs Heather Seymour, this scholarship of six weeks supports research, preferably in biography, by a young Australian postgraduate student.
-The scholarship was awarded to Mr Robert O’Shea.
+Funded by Dr John Seymour and Dr Heather Seymour AO, this scholarship of six weeks supports research, preferably in biography, by a young Australian postgraduate student.
+The scholarship was awarded to Ms Maria John.

 Kenneth Binns Travelling Fellowship

-Funded by Mrs Alison Sanchez to commemorate her father, Kenneth Binns, Chief Librarian of the Commonwealth National Library from 1928 to 1947, the fellowship supports travel for professional development by Library staff in the early stages of their career.
-The 2012 fellowship was awarded to Ms Erika Mordek.
+Funded by Mrs Alison Sanchez to commemorate her father, Kenneth Binns, Chief Librarian of the Commonwealth National Library from 1928 to 1947, this fellowship supports travel for professional development by Library staff in the early stages of their careers.
+The 2013 fellowship was awarded to Ms Jenna Bain.

 Friends of the National Library Travelling Fellowship

-Funded by the Friends of the National Library of Australia, the fellowship provides a significant professional development opportunity for a Library staff member.
-The 2012 fellowship was awarded to Ms Anne Xu.
+This fellowship, funded by the Friends of the National Library of Australia Inc., provides a significant professional development opportunity for a Library staff member.
+The 2013 fellowship was awarded to Ms Catriona Anderson.

-The Corporate Management Forum consists of senior executives with corporate management responsibilities from agencies in the Regional Australia, Local Government, Arts and Sport portfolio and a small number of non-profit agencies.
-The forum considers issues in the areas of human resource management, financial management, procurement, IT and facilities management, with a view to achieving economies of scale, sharing experience and encouraging best practice.
+The Corporate Management Forum consists of senior executives from agencies in the Regional Australia, Local Government, Arts and Sport portfolio and a small number of non-portfolio agencies.
+The forum considers issues in human resource management, financial management, procurement, IT and facilities management, with a view to achieving economies of scale, sharing experience and encouraging best practice.

-The forum met four times during 2011–12.
-The matters considered by the forum included:
+The forum met four times during 2012–13 and considered matters including: